-Most swaddles are made out of two main fabrics.
-These fabrics are muslin and regular cotton.
+Most swaddles are made out of two main fabrics; muslin and regular cotton.

-There are swaddles that are also made out of bamboo, but this fabric can be too soft to swaddle with.
-This makes it too easy to break out of and defeats the purpose of keeping your baby secured inside a swaddle.
+There are swaddles that are also made out of bamboo, but this fabric can be too soft to swaddle with, making it too easy to break out of and defeats the purpose of keeping your baby secured inside a swaddle.

 This kind of weave also allows a lot of airflow which can help your baby stay cool.

 You can wrap multiple layers of organic cotton muslin swaddles on your baby and you don’t have to worry about too much heat getting trapped inside!

 Another great thing about a muslin swaddle is its organic properties.